 It’s daunting to be honest with yourself, especially after losing or dealing with the impending loss of someone you love.
 Culturally, ignoring the prospect of death and the feelings associated with losing a loved one is something many of us have grown accustomed to.
 In my experience, the denial of grief makes it that much more unbearable.
 But there is something about giving grief a voice, a name, or even a blank page to explore all of the associated feelings that makes the weight of losing the people we love feel less like an anchor that keeps us from moving forward.

 In retrospect, giving my grief a voice helped me make sense of the tidal wave of emotions that would hit me upon regaining consciousness each morning.
 In the weeks that followed my Grandmother's passing, I was moody, short-tempered, and generally speaking, lacked the capacity to connect with myself and others.
-While journaling each evening, I’d experience several of those “ah-ha” moments, everyone hopes for.
+While journaling each evening, I’d experience those “ah-ha” moments, everyone hopes for.
 Many of them concerning what I was feeling and why.
-As it turns out, acknowledging grief—as it was spelled out in front of me, provided an entirely different perspective.
+As it turns out, acknowledging grief— as it was spelled out in front of me, provided an entirely different perspective.

 Just like putting together pieces of a puzzle, I made connections between how I was feeling and how I was acting.
 In a sort of ritualistic way, giving my grief a time and place to exist made it so that I didn’t experience nearly as many sudden upsurges of grief throughout the day.
-It allowed me to close my journal each evening and feel as though I was leaving the parts of my grief that were the most difficult to bear on the pages on which they were written.
+It allowed me to close my journal each evening and feel as though I was leaving the parts of my grief that were the most difficult to bear on the pages which they were written.
 Setting aside the time to let myself feel allowed my mind to do less wandering throughout the day and helped me better support those around me who were also grieving the loss of my Grandmother.

 All that to say, write.
 Even if only for 5 minutes a day, write.
 Even if you get stuck and have to google prompts to get you started, even if (like me) you hate your penmanship, I still encourage you to write.